eclipse-iceoryx/iceoryx/iceoryx_binding_c/README.md

  - C functions are named like `ClassName_MethodName`
     - The constructor is always named like `ClassName_create` and the destructor `ClassName_destroy`
-    - The first parameter is always the handle to the corresponding class.
+    - The first parameter is always the handle to the corresponding object.
     - If possible, the arguments should stay the same in the C API.

  - Every C++ class has the prefix keyword `CLASS` in the C header.